rvagg/archived-level-spaces/README.md

 Create a new LevelUP instance from an existing one (supplied as `db`) where keys are namespaced into the `namespace` string.

-The optional `options` object will be passed to LevelUP.
+The optional `options` object will be passed to LevelUP but can also contain:

+* `'separator'`: to override the default `'~'` separator with something custom.

 ## License